Akatmks/vsquickview/README.md

 %gui qt6
 import vsquickview as vsqv
 ```
-`%gui qt6` is a magic command to let Jupyter Notebook integrates with the Qt event loop.
+`%gui qt6` is a [magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-gui) to let Jupyter Notebook integrate with the Qt event loop.
+If you have both PyQt6 and PySide6 installed, you may add `os.environ["QT_API"] = "pyside6"` before `%gui qt6` to so that Jupyter Notebook would initialise with PySide6.

 After this cell is executed, a fullscreen vsquickview window should be opened, showing an ARIB STD-B66 colour bar.
 We will be looking at the GUI in the next section, but before that, let's see how we can add clips to vsquickview: